andy-byers/CalicoDB/doc/api.md

 ```

 ### Errors
-Methods on the database object that can fail will generally return a `cco::Status` object (similar to and inspired by LevelDB's status object).
+Methods on the database object that can fail will generally return a `calico::Status` object (similar to and inspired by LevelDB's status object).
 If a method returning a cursor encounters an error, the error status will be made available in the cursor's status field.
 If an error occurs that could potentially lead to corruption of the database contents, the database object will lock up and refuse to perform any more work.
 Rather, the exceptional status that caused the lockup will be returned each time a method call is made.